armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 ### Benefits for Community Support

-* Pull Requests are accepted
+* pull requests are accepted
-* Armbian Team will interact on Github with contributors considered to be acting in Good Faith
+* Armbian team will interact on Github with contributors considered to be acting in good faith
-* Periodic / Nightly debian packages are built and published into Armbian's Community Apt repository
+* periodic / Nightly Debian packages are built and published into Armbian's community apt repository

 ### Requirements for Community Support

-* Patch or component does not break Armbian Build Framework
+* patch or component does not break Armbian Build Framework
-* Patch or component does not break build of Supported or other CSCs
+* patch or component does not break build of supported or other CSCs
-* Generally considered to "work most of the time"
+* generally considered to "work most of the time"
-* Generally considered to recieve periodic maintenace from community.
+* generally considered to recieve periodic maintenace from community

-## WIP - Work in Progress
+## WIP - Work in progress

 WIP status is for when a maintainer has commited to an SBC, but is not ready to ship stable images.